Art ImmHERsive

 Hi-fi Mobile Prototype

-We overhauled the navigability of the app, added several micro-interactions, and implemented a design system in our hi-fi prototype.
+I overhauled the navigability of the app, added several micro-interactions, and implemented a design system in our hi-fi prototype.
 I led the content research, visual design and creating the flow for the AR game since I was relying on my training in literature and folklore for storytelling.

 Block Quote